Pre-Dental Non-Degree Program

 The Academic Year

-PDND students matriculate as three-quarters (¾rs) time students and enroll in three courses (7 credit hours) taught in the autumn term of the first year of the TUSDM DMD curriculum and six courses (13 credit hours) taught in the winter/spring terms.
+PDND students matriculate as full time students and enroll in four courses (11 credit hours) taught in the autumn term of the first year of the TUSDM DMD curriculum and seven courses (15 credit hours) taught in the winter/spring terms.
 They take the basic science courses alongside the dental students, but they are not enrolled in any of the pre-clinical lab courses.
 Unlike the DMD students, however, they do not earn letter grades; they receive either a pass or a fail for each course.

-- Fall Semester (7 credit hours out of 11 credit hours)
+- Fall Semester (11 credit hours) August - December

-- Winter Semester (13 credit hours out of 17 credit hours)
+- Winter Semester (15 credit hours) January - June

-- Tissue Injury and Host Defense (3 credit hours)
+- DENT 0121 Tissue Injury and Host Defense (3 credit hours)